 Keeping the farm running involves a variety of work and volunteers play a vital role in making our farm a beautiful, productive and welcoming space for the community.
-We are grateful for the commitment and contributions everyone has made.
+We are hugely grateful for the commitment and contributions of our volunteer team.

 Volunteering on the farm is a great way to get outside, meet people and learn new skills.
 Spending time on the farm can also be therapeutic, a welcome break from the stresses of the city.

-Most volunteers help with practical activities but we also sometimes have office based volunteering roles available.
-Here are our main volunteering roles:
+Most volunteers help with practical activities on the Farm.
+Here are our main three volunteer opportunities:

 If you are an organisation interested in volunteering as a group, please see our Volunteering for Organisations page.